 Mesothelioma does affect men more than women, but that’s largely because men are more likely to work in jobs that include asbestos.
 Most people who have pleural mesothelioma are men, but the gender divide for peritoneal mesothelioma is close to a 50-50 split.

 Myth 10: Mesothelioma Is Untreatable and Always Has a Poor Prognosis

 Mesothelioma is treatable.
 The options include surgery, chemotherapy and radiation.
 The recommended strategy involves a combination of two or all three, which is called a multimodal treatment approach.
 Surgery is the most effective treatment method as it removes most or all of the tumors from the body.

 While mesothelioma is aggressive, the prognosis isn’t always discouraging.
 Depending on the type of the disease and stage, some patients live up to five years following their diagnosis.
 Early detection usually leads to a longer life expectancy — because the tumors are more likely to be removed when the cancer has yet to spread far from the point of origin.

 In short, there is hope if you have mesothelioma.
 Treatment methods are improving, more specialists are emerging and additional information is made available with each year.

 If a senior you love has been diagnosed with cancer or another chronic health condition, Hired Hands Home Care can help.
-Our professional care team has more than 25 years of experience providing compassionate home care in Napa and the surrounding communities.
+Our professional care team has more than 25 years of experience providing compassionate home care in Danville and the surrounding communities.
 We offer in-home care, post-hospital care, professional care management services and more to help seniors live with dignity and independence.
 Give us a call today at (866) 940-4343 to request a free in-home consultation and learn about the many ways we can help.